-While LSTMs and GRUs significantly improve the ability of recurrent networks to handle long-range dependencies, the basic RNN structures we've seen so far (many-to-one for classification, many-to-many for prediction where input and output lengths often align) have limitations.
+Even though LSTMs and GRUs significantly improve the ability of recurrent networks to handle long-range dependencies, standard basic RNN structures (many-to-one for classification, many-to-many for prediction where input and output lengths often align) still face limitations.
 Consider tasks like machine translation: the input sentence ("Hello world") and the output sentence ("Bonjour le monde") can have different lengths, and the relationship between words isn't always a simple one-to-one mapping across time steps.
 Similarly, summarizing a long document into a short paragraph requires processing a long input sequence to generate a much shorter output sequence.

 For these types of problems, where the input and output sequences might differ in length and structure, the standard RNN approach isn't sufficient.
 We need a more flexible architecture.
 This is where the Encoder-Decoder architecture, often called the Sequence-to-Sequence (Seq2Seq) model, comes into play.